HardisonCo/.github/international/seychelles/sc-health/hms-cur/index.md

 ## Integration Points

-This document outlines how HMS-CUR is integrated with sc_Health systems in Seychelles.
+This document outlines how HMS-CUR is integrated with sc-health systems in Seychelles.